-How does ACE work?
+How does ACE RMO work?

 Specific information for Australian Graduates wanting to apply for a first year House Officer position in New Zealand.

-Indicative positions for each employer taking part in the ACE process.
+How the ACE RMO Match Algorithm works and indicative positions for each employer taking part in the ACE process.

 Ensure you are familiar with when applications open, close and other key dates.
 A full timeline is available here.

 Contact details and key information of each employer to help you chose your employer preferences.

 Access CV templates, algorithm videos, recent ACE newsletters and presentations.

 Got a question about the ACE process?
 Your question may already be answered in our FAQs section.